Google AdsMarch 2026 · 9 min read

 This creates a slow-burn failure mode: the campaign runs for weeks, generates a handful of conversions at unpredictable intervals, and the bidding algorithm never stabilises.
 Results look inconsistent because they are - the machine is guessing rather than learning.

 The counter-intuitive fix is sometimes to reduce geographic targeting or keyword scope, concentrate the same budget on a smaller, higher-intent set of queries, and let the algorithm accumulate data faster on fewer, better clicks.
+Smaller, cleaner data beats broader, dirtier data almost every time in underfunded accounts.

 What does the search term report actually tell you?